R0dX/R0dX/README.md

 - 👋 Hi, I’m @R0dX
 - 👀 I’m from Indonesia
-- 🌱 I’m currently learning about Js,
+- 🌱 I’m currently learning about Javascript, Discord.js

 <!---
 R0dX/R0dX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.